mmulich/pkgmeta/docs/source/index.rst

 Package Metadata (pkgmeta)
 ==========================

-A Python package used to create, read and update a Python metadata repository.
+This project contains a Python package used to create, read and update a Python metadata repository.
 A metadata repository is a collection of Python package (or distribution) releases containing information about the package (metadata)